 6.6 Consistent with government and local policy, the Council has maintained dialogue with people interested in business, development, the environment and the local area.
 The adopted SCI has been used as the basis for discussions about community involvement in specific plans and proposals.
 As experience has been gained, the performance of previous consultation and involvement exercises has informed choices about future community involvement.
-As from the 2010 SCI review, the Council has entered into a commitment to formulate detailed Engagement Plans for specific phases of Local Plan preparation, and to encourage developers to prepare and use consultation and involvement statements based on the SCI in respect of major development proposals.
 The outcomes of this and future rounds of consultation will be reviewed and, if necessary, amendments suggested to the SCI.